What Happens In a Mediation?

 Reaching an Agreement

-If at the mediation, both parties do not come to an agreement, your lawyer will discuss the next steps with you.
-Both parties will then need to work with their lawyers to determine their strategies going forward which may include making further offers, or a determination by the Court.
+If at the mediation, you do not come to an agreement, your lawyer will discuss the next steps with you.
+Then you will both need to work with your lawyers to determine the strategy going forward, which may include making further offers, or a determination by the Court.

 Related Information